-02 Mar Plug Socket covers – keep up to date with the latest safety advice
+02 Nov Plug Socket covers – latest safety advice

 In many homes across the UK, plastic socket covers give parents confidence about children’s safety, but in recent years, safety experts have taken a stance that might surprise you.

 Kids are explorers, they play, prod, poke, take apart, twist, and chew.
 It’s no wonder parents worry about children poking things into electrical sockets, (Updated 29 Dec 21: especially with a BBC reported social media trend to touch exposed contacts with a penny)!
 And what if they find an unguarded socket and plug an electrical item, like hair straighteners and burn themselves?
 For years, shops around the world have sold plastic socket covers for just a few pounds to help give parents assurance that their children are safe.
 So what’s the problem?…… Have a look at the image below…

 Almost 100 years ago, an engineer called Caroline Haslett helped design the 13A socket.
 A top priority in the design was that it be safe for children and it’s a design still used in the UK and many other countries around the world today.
 It is considered by some to be the safest domestic socket design in the world.
 Why is it so effective at keeping children safe?

 - The holes for the plug pins are too small for even a new-born baby to put a finger in!

 - Internal shutters prevent children from poking objects into the socket.
 The shutters are automatically held in place by springs and are only opened when a plug is inserted into the socket.

 - Most sockets have shutters which are operated by the insertion of the earth pin (the largest pin at the top of the plug).
 Some sockets require the insertion of more than one pin at the same time.

 - The basic method of earth pin operation is perfectly safe providing that children are not given access to tools which are the same shape as an earth pin and which could be used to defeat the shutters.
 Unfortunately, a socket cover is such a tool!